Whatever your solar questions, we have the answers

 Will my electricity bill go down once I get solar?

 Yes – but please do bear in mind that solar isn’t magic and your mileage will vary.
-There are different feed-in tariffs across different states, but here in Queensland we have a Net feed-in tariff of 44 cents per kilowatt hour exported back to the main electricity grid.
+There are different feed-in tariffs across different states, but here in Queensland we have a Net feed-in tariff of 8 cents per kilowatt hour exported back to the main electricity grid (higher FITs are offered by different retailers but the mandated tariff is still 8c/kWh).
 What this means is that you only get to access this Solar Bonus Scheme when you have excess power that has been produced from your solar and has not already been used in your home.

 It’s important to understand that any power produced by your solar system will be used in your home first.
-Only excess power will be sold back to the grid at the premium feed-in tariff rate.
+Only excess power will be sold back to the grid at the feed-in tariff rate.
 If you are using more power then is being produced by the solar system then the balance of your consumption is bought from the power grid as normal.
-Consistently using less power than your solar system produces is the best way you can reduce your power bill.
+Consistently using power at the same time that your solar system produces it is the best way you can reduce your power bill.
+It will help to provide self-sufficiency in the long run and the benefit is scalable as the price of power increases.

 A few basic steps you can take to lower your power bill are: